WHAT DO YOU WANT IN LIFE? By

 Tiger Woods loves to play golf.
 Ellen DeGeneres loves to make people laugh.
 My sister loves to design jewelry and hang out with teenagers.
 Donald Trump loves to make deals and build buildings.
 I love to read and share what I have learned with others in books, speeches, and workshops.
 It's possible to make a living doing what you love.

 Make a list of 20 things you love to do, and then think of ways you can make a living doing some of those things.
 If you love sports, you could play sports, be a sportswriter or photographer, or work in sports management as an agent or in the front office of a professional team.
 You could be a coach, a manager, or a scout.
 You could be a broadcaster, a camera operator, or a team publicist.
-There are myriad ways to make money in any field that you love.
+There are myriad ways to

 But first you must decide what you would like to do.
 Don't let yourself be concerned about the size or audacity of your vision.
 As Michelangelo said, "The greater danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it."